The Kodaira dimensions of $\overline{\mathcal{M}}_{22}$ and $\overline{\mathcal{M}}_{23}$: Effectivity of the virtual classes

-To construct an independence on $\widetilde \Gamma_X$, we first construct an independence among 5 functions on $\widetilde \Gamma'$.
+To construct a certificate of independence on $\widetilde \Gamma_X$, we first construct a certificate of independence for 5 functions on $\widetilde \Gamma'$.
 The construction is analogous to that in \S\ref{Sec:Switch}, with the second loop of $\widetilde \Gamma'$ playing the role of a switching loop.
 The details are as follows.

 For $i = 5,6$, there is a function $\varphi_i \in \Sigma$ such that

 We also have $\varphi_B, \varphi_C$ in $\Sigma$ (analogous to the similarly labeled functions in \S\ref{Sec:Switch}) satisfying:

 Moreover, the slope of $\varphi_B$ at any point along the first 3 bridges is either 0 or 1.
 Note in particular that all of the functions $\psi$ in the set $\{ \varphi_{66}, \varphi_{56}, \varphi_{55}, \varphi_B + \varphi_6 \}$ satisfy $s_3 (\psi) \geq 6$, and $s_3 (\varphi_C + \varphi_6) = 5$.